 Before the trip, I had a lot of conversations with survivors of the Holocaust and classes about the Holocaust.
 This helped us to go to Poland more prepared.
 Seeing where these stories occurred helped make them more real.
 As time goes by and the survivors pass away it becomes harder to teach about this.
 It is our obligation to make sure this is not forgotten and the next generations know their story and strengthen their Jewish identity.

 When I arrived in Israel, the first thing that I did was visit the Kotel.
 It was an incredible moment.
 I saw all the Jews reunited and praying, each one caring about the other, each connected to our past and in themselves, holding the promise of our future.
 It was a very beautiful moment.
 This trip changed me and I returned to Brazil more responsible and mature.
 I started to give more value to and feel appreciation for the things that I have.

 To those who participated in the March of the Living I would ask - what did you learn from the trip?
 Did you learn what I learned?
 Did you learn something else I have not yet learned?

 I assume that my Jewish values are similar to my peers who grew up with me, studied in the same Jewish school, went to the same synagogue.
 We have similar viewpoints but there are so many Jews that are not like us, the other kinds of Jews.
 Those who don’t know that they are also our family.
 That Israel matters to them too.
 That’s why I am happy I found the Israel Forever Foundation who presents Israel in a way that has nothing to do with politics and everything to do with personal identity and Jewish pride.
-Maybe during my internship, I can find new ways to help more Jews see themselves as part of the family.
+I hope as I continue to stay engaged after my internship, I can find new ways to help more Jews see themselves as part of the family.
 Together we are much stronger.